wout/lucky_favicon/README.md

 end
 ```

-Now you'll be able to add your icon set in your layout file:
+Now you'll be able to add your icon set with a single method:

 ```crystal
 head do